nterol/Fractol/README.md

 # Fractol
-Fractal generator of the 42 school's graphic branch Basic Projects, very fun to do.
+Fractal generator of the 42 school's graphic branch written in C.
+Basic Projects, very fun to do.

 #### Set Up
 Clone the repo.
-Then launch `make`
+Then launch `make` .
-When the compiling is done, launch
+When the compiling is done, launch .
-`./fractol set_type`
+`./fractol set_type` .
 where `set_type`is either :
 `julia`,